 Are the scenarios still looking tight when you wait to claim Social Security at age 70?
 No worries.
 There are more adjustments to consider.

-You could even consider driving with Uber.
+You could even consider driving with one of the ridesharing services.
 Or starting a blog to bring in affiliate marketing income.
 (I’ve taken the Making Sense of Affiliate Marketing class.)
 Or go through our list of 11 online careers you can start with very little money.

 Consider lower expenses

 As mentioned earlier, there are some adjustments that need to happen to convert your current budget into a retirement budget.
 One of the adjustments that many retirees make is to lower their cost of living.